 Earning Points With The Sapphire Preferred

-The Sapphire Preferred offers bonus points in two categories that some people may find useful.
+The Sapphire Preferred has long offered bonus points in two categories that people may find useful, though in addition to that there are also some temporary bonus categories, which are useful in the era of coronavirus.
 When picking a credit card, I always recommend getting one that has bonus categories that match up with your spending profile.

 Some cards offer bonus categories on travel, dining, gas stations, supermarkets, etc., so pick the one that works best for you.